-Each laboratory uses their own reporting form to inform you of the results of your drinking water analysis.
+Each laboratory uses their own reporting form to detail the results of your drinking water analysis.
 Although the forms may look different, the information provided on each form should be nearly identical.
 When testing for coliform bacteria and nitrates, most lab analysis forms will state whether the water supply is "safe" or "unsafe" to use as a drinking water supply and state what the level of nitrate they found.
 You can also request that the laboratories provide you with a numerical level for the bacteria if you make this request at the time the water sample is submitted and you include the additional fee.

 The State Hygienic Laboratory at the University of Iowa also offers a document that can help you understand how to interpret private drinking water analysis reports based on their testing services.
-The document is called "Reading your water analysis report
+The document is called "Reading your water analysis report."

 Back To Top